evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

 The right way to handle this is to store the intended local time + a location such as `America/Toronto`. `EST` is not enough, because it's `EDT` half the year, and obviously neither is `-0500`.
+I grew up in the netherlands, and it was only when I got into programming I realized that our timezone is not `+0100` all year round, unlike what we learned in school.

 Timezones are relatively stable in North America, but the US also made a change [in 2007][2], and it sounds like we may have another one in the future!